r-gasparyan/jproject/README.md

+Author: R.Gasparyan
-This is a simple Readme file for new repository
+This is a Readme file for second branch